FL03/wazm/README.md

 ### _The library is currently in the early stages of development and is not yet ready for production use._

+The `wazm` protocol provides efficient mechansisms for efficiently managing virualized workspaces.
+The protocol focuses on being a light-weight

 wazm aims to be an efficient virutalized environment orchestrating workloads across various surfaces.

 ## Features